sunbeststar/sunbeststar/README.md

-- 👋 Hi, I’m @sunbeststar
+- 👋 Hi, I’m Natallia Jenner
-- 👀 I’m interested in learning more about GitHub
-- 🌱 I’m currently learning GitHub
-- 💞️ I’m looking to collaborate on Machine Learning projects
+This is my GitHub for personal and professional projects
 - 📫

 <!---